jcwillox/hass-auto-backup/info.md

 - **auto_purge** _(boolean) (Optional)_
   - _Default value:_ `true`
-  - This option will automatically purge any expired snapshots when creating a new snapshot.
+  - This option will automatically purge any expired backups when creating a new backup.

 - **backup_timeout** _(integer) (seconds) (Optional)_
   - _Default value:_ `1200` (20 min)
-  - You can increase this value if you get timeout errors when creating a snapshot.
-This can happen with very large snapshots.
+  - You can increase this value if you get timeout errors when creating a backup.
+This can happen with very large backups.

 ## Images